How Sex Addiction Therapy in Los Angeles Can Help

 People tend to assume that sex addiction only affects men, but that’s not the case.
 About 7% of women or more live with sex addiction.
 Truthfully, sex addiction affects all genders, but sex addiction is so underreported, the statistics aren’t always accurate.

-Sex addiction treatment can benefit you big time.
+Sex addiction treatment can make all the difference.
 You, too, deserve to experience the complete healing that sex addiction recovery brings.

 People with sex addiction often lie about their behavior to those around them.
-Lies about finances, how they spend their time, and who they’re speaking with are common.
+Lies about finances, how they spend their time, and whom they’re speaking with are common.

 Plus, people who struggle with addiction are often in denial about it.
 They downplay the negative consequences that stem from their addiction.
 Fortunately, therapists are mentally equipped to talk to people who are in denial.